brendes6/MLB-HOF-Project/README.md

 # MLB Hall of Fame Prediction Project

-A machine learning project that analyzes baseball statistics to predict Hall of Fame induction probability and identify key statistical factors that influence Hall of Fame voting.
+A project that analyzes baseball statistics to predict Hall of Fame induction probability and identify the most significant statistics in Hall of Fame induction.

 ## Project Overview